Welcome to the “Attic”

 Full 17″ blade, for a menacing addition to your round barrel muskets.
 Cast metal, so it is a weak prop, but does fit well on the G55 Long and G54 Short Flintlock Muskets.
 [Does not lock in place, but rather uses a set-screw]

 $4 each – that’s right; LESS than the rental cost.
-I have way too many of these and need to move them, so take advantage of this great deal.
+I have about thirty of these and need to move them, so take advantage of this great deal.
 These normally sell for $25 each!
 If you have a musket with a 3/4″ external barrel diameter and no front site, these bayonets are exactly what you need.

 Designed in 1958, it was first issued to US forces in Vietnam in 1966, and was the standard American military rifle until it was replaced by the more compact M16A2 during the 1980’s.

 Here’s the good, the bad and the ugly on these:

 Good – Great price, super light, and astoundingly realistic!

 Bad – Extremely fragile.
 Must be handled gingerly and absolutely cannot take a shoulder strap or will fold like a cheap suit.

 Ugly – From our rental stock, so many have already required substantial repair.
 Better models sold first.